 About the training provider

-Delta Teaching School Alliance is part of Delta Academies Trust, a multi academy sponsor of over 50 academies in the Yorkshire and Humber region.
-Our academy group consists of Secondary, Primary, Infant, Junior, all through schools and Free Schools.
+Delta Teaching School Alliance is part of Delta Academies Trust, a multi-academy trust (MAT) of over 50 academies in the Yorkshire and Humber region.
+Our MAT consists of Secondary, Primary, Infant, Junior, all through schools and Free Schools.

 About the accredited body

 Delta TSA works in close partnership with Sheffield Hallam University, sharing commitment to providing high quality training for all successful School Direct applicants.

 Sheffield Institute of Education (SIoE) at Sheffield Hallam recently received an ‘Outstanding’ rating for primary teacher training.
 SIoE also received ‘Good’ grades for secondary and further education provision.